| Carpe Jugulumby Terry Pratchett

 once Agnes is affected, Perdita comes to the front, and, should

-"'Now, I recall that old bellringer down in Ohulan,' said Nanny,
+she be targeted, Agnes can just rise up again. "'Now, I recall that old bellringer down in Ohulan,' said Nanny,

 leading the way.
 "He had no fewer than seven personalities in his